McKnight Artist Fellowships for Ceramic Artists

 - Two or three actual pieces of current work.
 Please include information for each piece on your image list.

 - We make every effort to display these pieces to their benefit within the limitations of our space.
 It is recommended that you plan for no more than 30 linear inches, which may include a mix of 2D and 3D samples.
-If you have special installation requirements, please contact Jill Foote-Hutton in advance of the deadline at 612.339.8007 x314.
+If you have special installation requirements, please contact Jill Foote-Hutton in advance of the deadline.
 All work must arrive ready-to-hang with installation instructions if necessary, as artists are not allowed to install their own work for this jury.
 Applicants are responsible for delivering or sending the work to NCC and for picking it up, or return shipping, after the review is complete.
-All materials to be reviewed by the panel must be received by the Center no later than the application deadline at 5 pm on May 25, 2018.
-Pieces can be picked up starting June 25, 2018.
+All work samples to be reviewed by the panel must be received by the Center between Monday May 27, 2019 and Friday, May 31, 2019 at 5 pm.
+Pieces can be picked up the day after the jury.
+TBA prior to the deadline.

 Please review our tips for using our online forms, and review other FAQs here.